andrecosta99/insight-git/docs/index.md

-# Welcome to Commit Tracker
+# Welcome to Insight Git

-Commit Tracker is a powerful tool designed to analyze Git repositories, offering comprehensive statistics on commit activities, contributors, and much more.
+Insight Git is a powerful tool designed to analyze Git repositories, offering comprehensive statistics on commit activities, contributors, and much more.
 This tool makes it easier to get an overview of development progress and to delve into the details of commit history.

 ## Key Features